What is Vipassana?

-You are then instructed to practise 1 hour every morning, and one hour every evening, in order to maintain the positive effects of your retreat, and to continue your progression towards a state of knowledge of impermanence, suffering and non-self.
+You are then instructed to practise for one hour every morning, and one hour every evening, in order to maintain the positive effects of your retreat, and to continue your progression towards a state of knowledge of impermanence, suffering and non-self.

 How does Vedic meditation compare with Vipassana?